 Here’s what we did: We attached woven wire fencing to the inside of their chain link pen and wrapped it around to make a “basket” where gravity will keep the hay against the woven wire and accessible to the goats.
 We’re very high tech here on our farm.

-The woven wire is too small for the goats to stick their heads through, so they’re forced to eat mouthful’s of whatever hay is closest to the wire (eat your vegetables with your chicken, my dears!)
+The woven wire is too small for the goats to stick their heads through, so they’re forced to eat mouthful’s of whatever hay is closest to the wire (eat your vegetables with your beef, my dears!)

 Here, in a temporary pen, we attached the basket to the outside of the pen, and it works the same way: